Mets' Francisco Lindor, left, smiles after batting during practice in...

 Mets' Francisco Lindor, left, smiles after batting during practice in preparation for Game 6 in a baseball NL Championship Series against the Los Angeles Dodgers, Saturday, Oct.
 19, 2024, in Los Angeles.
 Credit: AP/Mark J. Terrill

-LOS ANGELES — If any team should feel at home in Hollywood, it’s the 2024 Mets, whose astonishing October playoff run has been pure cinema.
+If any team should feel at home in Hollywood, it’s the 2024 Mets, whose astonishing October playoff run has been pure cinema.

-But in the words of Jay-Z, another famous walk-up song artist (long before the Temptations showed up at Citi Field), “this ain’t a movie, dawg.”
+But in the words of Jay-Z, another famous walk-up song artist (long before the Temptations showed up at Citi Field), “This ain’t a movie, dawg.”

 But that only laid the foundation for October.
 What’s transpired since that magical doubleheader day at despised Truist Park, when Francisco Lindor’s ninth-inning home run beat Atlanta and launched this playoff odyssey, has galvanized the Mets for this moment.

-For the record, the Mets bounced two division champs, including a bitter NL East rival, to set up this showdown with a third in the 97-win Dodgers.
+For the record, the Mets bounced two division champs, including a bitter NL East rival, to set up this showdown with a third, the 97-win Dodgers.
 And when they take the field Sunday night for Game 6, it will be Game No. 175 of this OMG journey, and they’re not here because Grimace took the mound in June.

 “Pete hits a ball off the ground — to the Apple,” Jesse Winker said.
 “That was pretty sick.”

-It was Alonso’s fourth homer of this postseason, and fifth overall — with four of those putting the Mets ahead.
-As for the NLCS shift out west, Alonso is a career .312 hitter with seven homers, 18 RBIs and a .987 OPS in 18 games at Dodger Stadium.
-When I asked him about that success during Saturday’s workout at Chavez Ravine, Alonso explained he loves hitting in the historic parks, like here, Fenway Park and Wrigley Field.
+As for the NLCS shift to Los Angeles, Alonso is a career .312 hitter with seven homers, 18 RBIs and a .987 OPS in 18 games at Dodger Stadium.
+When I asked him about that success during Saturday’s workout at Chavez Ravine, Alonso said he loves hitting in the historic parks such as Dodger Stadium, Fenway Park and Wrigley Field.

 You can bet Alonso wants a few more games at Citi Field, too.

-“It’s storybook stuff,” Alonso said.
+“It’s storybook stuff,” he said.

 We’re not talking about the tepid mystery-meat tubes they serve up at Chavez Ravine.
-It’s the actual Dodgers’ themselves, a franchise that deserves an Oscar for pretending to be a World Series favorite every year.
+It’s the actual Dodgers themselves, a franchise that deserves an Oscar for pretending to be a World Series favorite every year.
 This is the Dodgers’ 12th straight trip to the playoffs, including 11 NL West titles, and they have one championship ring to show for it — from the COVID-shortened 60-game season, which featured neutral-site playoffs in empty stadiums.
 Since that title, Team Hollywood has bowed out in the Division Series twice, including last year’s sweep by the Cinderella Diamondbacks, the precursor to these ’24 Mets.

 Also, the injury-ravaged Dodgers (built-in excuse for the $300 million roster?) are going with another bullpen game Sunday night.
-That was a disaster in Game 2, as the Mets rocked five relievers in a 7-3 victory that never felt that close.
+That was a disaster in Game 2 as the Mets rocked five relievers in a 7-3 victory that never felt that close.

 By all accounts, J.D.
 Martinez has been invaluable as a clubhouse hitting consultant this season, along with a few key moments at the plate.
-But it’s Winker’s turn now at DH, and he only solidified that in Game 5, going 2-for-3 with a walk, a triple and three runs scored.
-Winker admitted to his costly base-running screw-up in the Game 1 loss, but that aggression — and knack for antagonizing the opposition — is a valuable asset in further trying to fluster the Dodgers.
+But it’s Winker’s turn now at DH, and he solidified that in Game 5, going 2-for-3 with a walk, a triple and three runs scored.

-Having Winker between Alonso and Starling Marte (three doubles, 3 RBIs in Game 5) served as a catalyst for the offense, which tormented Flaherty in rolling up 14 hits — the second most by the Mets in a playoff game — and scoring five runs in an inning for the fourth time this postseason.
+Having Winker between Alonso and Starling Marte (three doubles, three RBIs in Game 5) served as a catalyst for the offense, which tormented Flaherty in rolling up 14 hits — the second most by the Mets in a playoff game — and scoring five runs in an inning for the fourth time this postseason.

 “We’re going to go one pitch at a time and try to put together two of our best games of the year,” Winker said.
 “See where the chips fall.”

 Francisco Alvarez’s nickname comes in handy for the rope-a-dope he’s pulled on the Dodgers.
-Before Game 4, the hot topic of conversation involved whether or not to bench the Mets’ 22-year-old catcher, whose production was melting by the day in October.
+Before Game 4, the hot topic of conversation involved whether to bench the Mets’ 22-year-old catcher, whose production was melting by the day in October.
 In hindsight, the idea sounds ludicrous.
-After hitting .143 (5-for-35) with zero extra-base hits and 13 strikeouts, Alvarez — buoyed by the manager’s faith — is now on a 4-for-5 tear, with a double and RBI.
-He’s making vicious contact again, and after looking lost at the plate, hasn’t whiffed once in six plate appearances.
-We’ll see what happens when the Dodgers go to more high-leverage guys for Game 6 and possibly 7.

 “I think the biggest difference has been his confidence,” said Marte, who took Alvarez aside for some teammate therapy.
 “He’s the type of player that you can say something to and he’ll put it into practice.”

 Alvarez slugging again from the No. 9 spot would be a huge lift for the Mets, obviously.
-And do a lot to put months of personal disappointment in the rear-view mirror for the impressionable young catcher.
+And do a lot to put months of personal disappointment in the rearview mirror for the impressionable young catcher.

 The Mets’ uphill climb continues with Sunday night’s Game 6, but coming back from a 3-1 deficit, as daunting as it seems, is not unprecedented.
-Since the LCS went to a best-of-seven format in 1985, teams down 3-1 in the series have rebounded to advance eight times in 45 tries, for a 17.7% success rate.
-The 2020 Dodgers were the last team to pull it off, taking down Atlanta in the NLCS before beating the Rays in the World Series.
+Since the LCS went to a best-of-seven format in 1985, teams down 3-1 in the series have rebounded to advance eight times in 45 tries for a 17.8% success rate.

-Once the Mets got to 3-2 with Friday night’s Game 5 victory, however, that success rate jumped to 29.2% for the LCS (33-14) and overall, for any best-of-seven (including the World Series) it edges up to 30.7% (79-114).
+Then the Mets won Game 5 on Friday night.
+The success rate for teams down 3-2 jumps to 29.2% for the LCS (33-14) and overall, for any best-of-seven (including the World Series), it edges up to 30.7% (79-114).

 SUBSCRIBE